About

 Now that I’ve shared with you how to make choux pastry for perfect profiteroles as well as perfect classic eclairs, let’s take it up another notch!

-Craquelin topped Salted Caramel Choux Pastry (or Choux au Craquelin with Salted Caramel Filling) is as delicious and fancy as it sounds!
+Craquelin topped salted caramel choux pastry (or Choux au Craquelin with Salted Caramel Filling) is as delicious and fancy as it sounds!
 It’s only a little step up from classic profiteroles.
-But my goal with my series of detailed choux pastry, profiteroles and classic eclair posts is to help you perfect these impressive and decadent desserts as well! 🙂

 Choux au craquelin with salted caramel cream, placed on top of a black wire rack, with a coffee cup and coffee jug in the background.

-If you’re brand new to choux pastry, then I’d suggest the following in terms of experience level.
 This is just a suggestion however, and these are all really easy to make once you get the hang of it.
-I’m hoping my foolproof recipes will help you master each of these with ease!
+I’ve shared a collection of easy step by step pastry recipes you can make and master with choux!

-All levels – Basic guide for making choux pastry + troubleshooting tips.
+• All levels – Basic guide for making choux pastry + troubleshooting tips.

-Intermediate – How to make perfect classic eclairs.
+• Intermediate – How to make eclairs.

-The first time I made choux au craquelin was several years ago.
-I ate them a few years before, and found them to be so thoroughly addictive, so, I wanted to make my own.
 That lovely, crackly top takes these cream puffs to a whole new level.
 And to make these delicious, crunchy choux buns even more luxurious, I filled them with a light and creamy salted caramel filling!

 A salted caramel diplomat cream filled choux au craquelin cut in hald in the foreground, with more pastries in the background.